 In this opening section I will now set out why the proposed revisions to PN633 do not meet the obligations imposed by the Health and Safety at Work Act 1974 and its regulations.
 I understand that this section may appear legalistic, but it can’t be avoided.
 It is essential that the issues are addressed, because the FBU is clear that in the future this matter will be tested in court – whether as the result of the death and injury of firefighters or members of the public, this matter will be tested legally and it’s important we address that now.
 There is precedent here and the FBU have found ourselves on both sides.
 Whether representing the family of a dead firefighter or where officers, our members, have found themselves answering criminal charges of negligence.
 And in those cases we have found that it is the FBU who represents firefighters, not the fire and rescue service.

-When this panel was first called, the PN633 policy in dispute was in a different draft, as just mentioned, and was signed by the London Fire Commissioner on 12 February 2020.
+When this panel was first called, the PN633 policy in dispute was in a different draft, as just mentioned, and was signed by the London Fire Commissioner (LFC) on 12 February 2020.
 This February 2020 draft was the version presented to the Greater London Assembly’s Fire, Resilience and Emergency Planning (FREP) Committee on 5 March 2020.
 This version included an important summary report with 41 numbered paragraphs, which has not been included in later drafts.
 A statement of the justification for the revisions to PN633 is contained within that report of the Assistant Commissioner which proposed the revisions to the London Fire Commission (LFC).

 The justification makes express reference to the legal obligations which PN633 is stated to discharge.
 The report accepts that the LFC is obliged to comply with the requirements of s.2 of the 1974 Act in approving PN633.
 It also registers that the LFC has a duty to comply with the obligations imposed by s.3 of the 1974 Act.